 In the case of a long-term contract, the factual case may also need to be projected into the future.
-Also, establishing the factual depends on the perspective for the damage estimation.
+Furthermore, establishing the factual depends on the perspective for the damage estimation.

 The ‘but for’ or counterfactual is the situation the parties would have found themselves in if it were not for the breach of contract or expropriation.

 Sometimes the counterfactual can be relatively straightforward to establish.
-In the case of non-delivery under a contract, the counterfactual may be that a pre-specified volume of deliveries took place over some pre-specified time period at some pre-specified price.
-In the case of an unfair contractual term such as an excessive price, the counterfactual may simply be the ‘fair’ price, with everything else being constant.
+In the case of non-delivery under a contract, the counterfactual may be that a pre-specified volume of deliveries took place over a pre-specified period at a pre-specified price.
+In the case of an unfair contractual term, such as an excessive price, the counterfactual may simply be the ‘fair’ price, with everything else being constant.